After the EDNANO-2 Workshop held in Budapest in October 2002, the participants answered a long list of

 the presentation and their division into sessions is the task of the organizers.
 Presentations of young researchers

-(including students and postdoctoral fellows) are to be encouraged.
+(including students and postdoctoral fellows) are to be encouraged, while repetitive talks from the same group leaders

 4. Number of the participants